orgua/Rostock_Mini_Pro_2/sources_bom/readme.md

 ### Various:
 - >30x 3mm Zip-ties
-- Bolts, Nuts, Screws & washer: M3 M4 M5 M8
+- Bolts, Nuts, Screws & washer: M3 M4 M5 M8	--> buy from you local hw-store
    - the following part-counts may be wrong by now
    - M2.5
       - 12mm 6x